acc-wp/acc_user_importer/README.md

 If one is found, the information is verified and updated if needed.
-- Case of a member that did not renew: his number will show up in the response from the Changed Member API, but in the data sent by the Members API, the valid_to date will be in the past, and the identity_membership_status will typically show "EXP".
-The plugin code just looks at the valid_to date, which should be fine.
+- Case of a member that did not renew: his number will show up in the response from the Changed Member API, but in the data sent by the Members API, the identity_membership_status will be EXP (for expired).
+The valid_to date will typically also be in the past, but the plugin relies on the membership_status value to declare a user expired or not.
 - One case the plugin struggles with: sometimes a user moves from one membership to another (ex: lapsed adult membership, renewed family membership).
 When this happens, there may be 2 records